boygao1992/StateBackPrototype/README.md

 4. node-to-node communication is even worse.
   Need to find a common ancestor and all the ancestor/parent along the way to be aware of the communication.

+5. first-order FRP and static signal graph.
+Separation between Container and Child Component in state management (which is essential for creating General Container Widget) while maintaining the ability to add/remove child components dynamically in runtime is not possible.

 ![Node-to-Node Message Passing](./doc/node-to-node_message_passing.png "Node-to-Node Message Passing")